+Year Ended D

+FY 2022 -FY 2023

-Year Ended De cember 31 (\$million) 2022 2021 FY 2021 -FY 2022 % Change Change in fair value of deferred purchase price 31.84 0
+(Smillion) 2023 2022 % Change

+Change in fair value of deferred purchase price 0.73 31.84 (98)%

-Change in fair value of deferred purchase price for FY 2022 was approximately a gain of \$31.84 million.
-This increase was primarily attributable to a change in fair value related to acquisitions took place during the year as all acquisitions was against share issuance from Swvl on multiple tranches except for acquisition of Volt Line which had a cash component the fair value gains are on account of the decrease in share price between the acquisition date which purchase was accounted for using the fair value of the share at acquisition date and the share fair value on the issuance of shares date.
+Change in fair value of deferred purchase price for FY 2023 was \$0.73 million on account of change in share price, whereas FY 2022 was approximately a gain of \$31.8 million.
+Gain on both financial periods was primarily attributable to a change in fair value related to acquisitions that took place during FY 2022, as all acquisitions were against share issuance from Swvl on multiple tranches except for acquisition of Volt Line which had a cash component.
+The fair value gains are on account of the decrease in share price between the acquisition date which purchase was accounted for using the fair value of the share at the acquisition date and the share fair value on the issuance of shares date.
+In 2022 the decline in share value was approximately 98% between the acquisition date and the settlement or reporting dates, which incurred significant fair value gain.
+In 2023, the share price dropped around 47% between December 31st 2022 and the settlement or reporting date in 2023, which accordingly resulted in less fair value gains triggered by the change in share prices.